Warriors Orochi 4: Ultimate

-The new story in Ultimate follows an alternate timeline which diverges from the original game's story shortly before the confrontation between the God of Destruction and Orochi.
+The new story in Ultimate follows an alternate timeline which diverges from the original game's story The Traitorous God from Chapter 5, shortly after obtaining Zeus' weapon (and before the confrontation between the God of Destruction and Orochi).
 There are three new chapters: Chapter 6, Chapter 7, and the Final Chapter, the latter two having separate endings.

 In Chapter 6, Loki abandons Odin's cause earlier and reunites with Yukimura.
 They meet Gaia, the Earth's personification, who appears as a disembodied voice.
 It is revealed that Loki and Gaia were working together with the real Perseus to deceive Odin, but Loki had to kill Perseus to gain Odin's trust.
 Recalling the Earth's memories, Gaia learns that Odin's soul is tied to Yggdrasil, so they have to return it back to the tree if they want to stop Odin for good.
 Throughout the campaign, Loki admits that Perseus' soul was shattered when he killed him, giving Gaia an idea to gather them all so they may be able to resurrect him.

 In Chapter 7, alongside the two, the heroes are joined by Hades, ruler of the underworld.
 Hades explains that he was the person responsible for saving Odin's soul after Ragnarok.
 During the fight against the God of Destruction, Zeus and Hades channel his power to Gaia, giving her a new body.
 Eventually, Hades regains Odin's soul and returns it back to the tree, enabling the heroes to kill Odin before the gods send the heroes back to their world.

 Meanwhile, the Final Chapter is unlocked by gathering all fragments of Perseus' soul scattered in previous battles.
 The chapter begins right before the final battle with Odin in Chapter 7.
 A resurrected Perseus tells the heroes that Hades is the mastermind behind Odin's plan to create Yggdrasil: Hades had sent Odin to work towards Yggdrasil so he could snatch it and empower himself, giving him the means to depose Zeus as king of Olympus.
 Gaia and Kaguya work together to send the heroes back in time and save Odin from Hades.
 Through the former, they learn that to stop Hades, they will have to release Odin's soul from Yggdrasil.
 The heroes travel to the underworld to retrieve the Bident, a weapon capable of severing a soul from the tree.
 During the final confrontation, Hades taunts Odin that he has foreseen the latter's death, which will happen only if he regains his soul.
 Despite this, Odin retakes his soul anyway, enabling the others to defeat Hades and forcing him back to the underworld.
 While the others leave Yggdrasil as it begins collapsing, Odin chooses to remain behind, promising Loki that he will survive somehow.
 The battle with Hades done, Loki, the Olympians, and the Mystics bid the heroes farewell before returning them back to their world.